Krishna of Devagiri

-Krishna (r.
-1246–1261), also known as Kanha or Kannara, was the ruler of the Seuna (Yadava) dynasty from 1246 to 1261.
+Krishna (r. c.
+1246–1261 CE), also known as Kanha or Kannara, was a ruler of the Seuna (Yadava) dynasty of Deccan region in India.
 He successfully invaded the Paramara kingdom of Malwa, and fought inconclusive wars against the Vaghelas and the Hoysalas.
 The Yadava inscriptions also credit him or his generals with several other victories, but veracity of these claims is doubtful.

 Early life

 Krishna was a grandson of the Yadava king Simhana, and succeeded Simhana presumably because his father Jaitugi II died before Simhana.
 An inscription dated 2 November 1248 was issued during the second year of Krishna's reign, and an inscription dated 25 December 1248 was issued during the third year of his reign.
 This suggests that Krishna ascended the throne in November or December 1246.

 Wars

 Krishna maintained the territory that he had inherited from his grandfather.
 The Yadava inscriptions credit him with several conquests.
 For example, the Munoli inscription describes him thus: